CommandString/Encrypt/README.md

-# [cmdstr/encrypt](https://packagist.org/packages/cmdstr/encrypt) - A simpler way to manipulate cookies in PHP #
+# [cmdstr/encrypt](https://packagist.org/packages/cmdstr/encrypt) - A simpler way to encrypt data in PHP #

 ### Install with Composer using `composer require cmdstr/encrypt` ###